-These unique mixed media artworks emphasize the importance of healthy pollinator populations to maintain healthy ecosystems, and to produce the fruits and vegetables we need to thrive.
+These unique mixed media artworks explore the importance of healthy pollinator populations to maintain healthy ecosystems, and our interdependence upon these species to produce the fruits and vegetables we need to thrive.

 Halictid Bees Pollinate Vitis Riparia Grapes in the Dyer's Garden